riti1302/Cryptocurrency_Prediction/README.md

 Number of EPOCHS = 10
 Batch size = 64
-Future period of predictioon = 3 sec
+Future period of prediction = 3 sec
 Sequence length = 60
 Number of nodes in input layer = 128
 Number of nodes in output layer = 2